ObeoNetwork/M2Doc/ref-doc/1.0.0/index.md

 ### Special return types

 The M2Doc evaluation engine converts any object to a string in order to insert it in the generated document.
 To add flexibility in the produced document we chose to expose some special types to service creators.
-Those types are [MElement](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MElement.java) and allow directly inserting document artifacts:
+Those types are [MElement](https://github.com/ObeoNetwork/M2Doc/blob/1.0.0/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MElement.java) and allow directly inserting document artifacts:

-* [MPagination](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MPagination.java) to insert a table of contents, a new page, a new paragraph, a new column, or a new text wrapping.
+* [MPagination](https://github.com/ObeoNetwork/M2Doc/blob/1.0.0/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MPagination.java) to insert a table of contents, a new page, a new paragraph, a new column, or a new text wrapping.
-* [MBookmark](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MBookmark.java) to insert a new bookmark or a reference to a bookmark.
+* [MBookmark](https://github.com/ObeoNetwork/M2Doc/blob/1.0.0/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MBookmark.java) to insert a new bookmark or a reference to a bookmark.
-* [MHyperLink](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MHyperLink.java) to insert a new link to an [URL](https://en.wikipedia.org/wiki/URL).
+* [MHyperLink](https://github.com/ObeoNetwork/M2Doc/blob/1.0.0/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MHyperLink.java) to insert a new link to an [URL](https://en.wikipedia.org/wiki/URL).
-* [MImage](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MImage.java) to insert a new image.
+* [MImage](https://github.com/ObeoNetwork/M2Doc/blob/1.0.0/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MImage.java) to insert a new image.
-* [MTable](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MTable.java) to insert a new table.
+* [MTable](https://github.com/ObeoNetwork/M2Doc/blob/1.0.0/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MTable.java) to insert a new table.
+* [MText](https://github.com/ObeoNetwork/M2Doc/blob/1.0.0/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MText.java) to insert styled text.

-Default implementations are also provided by M2Doc in [this package](https://github.com/ObeoNetwork/M2Doc/tree/master/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/impl).
+Default implementations are also provided by M2Doc in [this package](https://github.com/ObeoNetwork/M2Doc/tree/1.0.0/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/impl).

 ## Template testing

 To simplify unit testing while developing M2Doc, a [JUnit](http://junit.org/junit4/) test suite has been implemented.
 It uses a given folder as input and lists each sub directory following a naming pattern as a test case.
 You can use the same test suite for your own tests.
-An example of the test suite implementation [QueryTests](https://github.com/ObeoNetwork/M2Doc/blob/master/tests/org.obeonetwork.m2doc.tests/src/org/obeonetwork/m2doc/tests/QueryTests.java) with the folder [resources/query](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.tests/resources/query).
+An example of the test suite implementation [QueryTests](https://github.com/ObeoNetwork/M2Doc/blob/1.0.0/tests/org.obeonetwork.m2doc.tests/src/org/obeonetwork/m2doc/tests/QueryTests.java) with the folder [resources/query](https://github.com/ObeoNetwork/M2Doc/tree/1.0.0/tests/org.obeonetwork.m2doc.tests/resources/query).

 ## Maven

 You can launch your generation using [Maven](https://maven.apache.org/) and [Tycho](https://eclipse.org/tycho/).
-An example is available [here](https://github.com/ObeoNetwork/M2Doc/tree/master/doc/generate-with-maven).
-You may probably need to have a look at the [pom.xml](https://github.com/ObeoNetwork/M2Doc/blob/master/doc/generate-with-maven/myModelToDocx/pom.xml) file.
+An example is available [here](https://github.com/ObeoNetwork/M2Doc/tree/1.0.0/docs/generate-with-maven).
+You may probably need to have a look at the [pom.xml](https://github.com/ObeoNetwork/M2Doc/blob/1.0.0/docs/generate-with-maven/myModelToDocx/pom.xml) file.
 To launch the build and the generation you can simply use the following command:

 `mvn clean verify`